tejas0207/ansible_loadbalancer/README.md

 # ansible_loadbalancer
-*use same variables for better use \n live working: https://www.linkedin.com/posts/tejas-gupta-9b20731a5_vimaldaga-righteducation-educationredefine-activity-6752519241963978752-5oGq
+*use same variables for better use

+live working: https://www.linkedin.com/posts/tejas-gupta-9b20731a5_vimaldaga-righteducation-educationredefine-activity-6752519241963978752-5oGq